zketosis/liam/.ai-agents/memory-bank/activeContext.md

    - Updated package.json to replace @langchain/anthropic with @langchain/openai v0.5.5
    - This change standardizes the AI model usage across the application and potentially improves performance and cost-efficiency

-2. **Added Reasoning Field to KnowledgeSuggestion**: Enhanced the KnowledgeSuggestion table to store the rationale behind schema metadata update suggestions:
+2. **Added Reasoning Field to KnowledgeSuggestion**: Enhanced the KnowledgeSuggestion table to store the rationale behind schema override update suggestions:
    - Created a migration to add a `reasoning` TEXT field with a default empty string value
    - Updated the database.types.ts file to include the new field in the type definitions
    - Modified the KnowledgeSuggestionDetailPage.tsx component to display the reasoning field when available
-   - This enhancement helps users understand the context and rationale behind schema metadata update suggestions, enabling more informed decisions when approving suggestions
+   - This enhancement helps users understand the context and rationale behind schema override update suggestions, enabling more informed decisions when approving suggestions

 2. **OverallReview to KnowledgeSuggestion Relationship**: Implemented a relationship between OverallReview and KnowledgeSuggestion tables:
    - Created a new intermediate table `OverallReviewKnowledgeSuggestionMapping` to link OverallReview and KnowledgeSuggestion